Back

 Sophia Llewelyn, Estate Project Manager at Goodwood explains how the Estate responded to growing concerns around the health of the river:

-“When we noticed that the quality of the River Lavant was getting worse, around three years ago, we decided our first course of action was to speak to neighbouring landowners, West Dean Estate.
-Looking at the landscape and the various activities going on around the river, our initial discussions focused on recent flooding events, water quality and how we could look to adapt our land management to support the river.”
+“When we noticed that the quality of the River Lavant was getting worse, around three years ago, we began looking at the landscape and the various activities going on around the river.
+Our initial discussions focused on recent flooding events, water quality and how we could look to adapt our land management to support the river.”

-“We’ve been able to identify the stretch of the river between East Dean and Singleton as the high impact area.
-Working with the tenant farmer John Holt and Goodwood farm manager, we have identified two potential restoration sites which offer clear opportunities to improve the water quality and potentially increase water retention in the landscape.”
+“We’ve identified the stretch of the river between East Dean and Singleton as a high priority area for restoration.
+Working with the tenant farmer John Holt and Goodwood Farm Manager, we are targeting two potential restoration sites which offer clear opportunities to improve the Lavant and its floodplain riverscape.”

-River restoration specialists ‘For the Love of Water’ (FLOW) were appointed, kindly funded by Southern Water, and have developed an Options Appraisal, giving the partnership an insight into what type of restoration work could take place at this site.
+River restoration specialists ‘For the Love of Water’ (FLOW) were appointed, kindly funded by Southern Water, and have developed options for restoring the Lavant.

 Habitat surveys have also been carried out to establish a baseline for measuring the river condition and biodiversity in the area, and these will continue throughout the project along with environmental DNA testing and electrofishing surveys.

-The group are now awaiting a detailed design drawing to be completed which will inform the project delivery phase, and an application for Community Infrastructure Levy funding to support the works has also been submitted, with a decision expected in autumn 2026.
+The partnership are now working on detailed design drawings which will inform the project delivery phase, and an application for funding to create the newly restored riverscapehas also been submitted..

 Kate summarises the feeling within the partnership:

 “It is fantastic to work with the Goodwood Estate on this ambitious project to restore these sections of the river Lavant.
-There have been many historical changes made to the river and it is exciting to plan and deliver this natural restoration in partnership with the landowners and managers.”
+There have been many historical changes made to the river and it is exciting to plan and deliver this natural restoration in partnership with such enthusiastic and committed landowners and managers.”

-“Bringing together these different organisations enables us to draw on a wealth of expertise to help build a plan of action which will truly benefit the river for both wildlife and people.”
+“Bringing together all the organisations in our partnership enables us to draw on a wealth of expertise to build a plan of action which will truly benefit the river for both wildlife and people.”